plugwise/home-assistant.io/source/_integrations/plugwise.markdown

   - Zone thermostats such as Lisa or Anna (see warning below on Anna),
   - A temperature sensor, Jip,
   - Valve controllers called Floor or Tom,
-  - An under-floor heating controler Koen (always comes with a Plug as the active part),
+  - An under-floor heating controller Koen (always comes with a Plug as the active part),
   - Smart switches, either Plug or Aqara Smart Plug.

 ### Anna

 A smart thermostat, supporting:

-- OnOff, OpenTherm heating and Elga or Loria/Thermastage with heating and cooling support. (see note below on Elga).
+- OnOff, OpenTherm heating and Elga or Loria/Thermastage with heating and cooling support. (see [known limitations](#known-limitations) below for the Elga).
 - Running firmware v4.x, v3.x or v1.x.

-{% note %}
-For Elga devices:

-- The cooling mode can only be toggled via a physical switch on the device (not through the Plugwise App).
-- After changing the cooling mode switch position, you must reload the Plugwise integration for the changes to take effect.

-{% endnote %}

-{% warning %}
-Anna When Anna is used as a Zone Thermostat you should not configure it separately, as indicated in the [Configuration](#configuration)-section.
-{% endwarning %}

 ### P1 (DSMR)